 Other positions include a brief spell as a shark specialist advising on underwater filming of dogfish, Scyliorhinus canicula for a TV documentary, ‘Ocean Forest’; EC funded postdoctoral researcher modeling ‘Consumption rates of predatory fish relevant for multi-species assessment and fisheries regulation in the North Sea and Atlantic off Spain’, Director of Aquaculture and Manager of a finfish hatchery in Aberdeen.

-In 1999, I changed the direction of my research from fish physiology to integrated coastal zone management, specialising in aquaculture and fisheries, after identifying a shortage of interdisciplinary scientists in marine resource management that worked on both sectors.
+Selina changed her research focus from fish physiology to integrated coastal zone management in 1999, specialising in aquaculture and fisheries, after identifying a shortage of interdisciplinary scientists in marine resource management that worked on both sectors.
 As a staff member in 2 social science departments (Agriculture & Rural Economics; Land Economy; University of Aberdeen) for 8 years (1996-2004) she worked closely with social scientists and gained a wide range of social science research skills.

-I understand the tensions between producing robust science and meeting policy advice timelines through working at the Fisheries Research Services (FRS) Marine Laboratory in Aberdeen (1992-1996), which was formerly an agency before becoming part of the Scottish Government for whom I now act as an advisor on strategic science priorities (2010-2015).
+She appreciates the tensions between producing robust science and meeting policy advice timelines after working at the FRS Marine Laboratory in Aberdeen (1992-1996), formerly an agency and now part of Scottish Government, where she advises on strategic science priorities.